HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 * **automated overlay remediation** – a generic technology that automatically scans for and attempts to remediate many common WCAG issues which affect the user interface, with complex algorithms and/or Artificial Intelligence.
 * **custom overlay remediation** - site specific code written by expert developer(s) to address specific conformance needs, and verified by accessibility experts in context, to avoid conflict with assistive technology.

 Browsers have great built-in tools for personalization, but many users do not know how to use them.
 Some sites add **personalization widgets** that often provide a range of accessibility features to make customization easier.
-Often this includes font size, spacing, and contrast, which is [included in the browser](https://mcmw.abilitynet.org.uk/).
-This may also include tools like [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis), which is [included in Edge](https://www.microsoft.com/en-us/edge/features/read-aloud?form=MA13FJ).
+Often this includes font size, spacing, and contrast, which is <a hreflang="en" href="https://mcmw.abilitynet.org.uk/">included in the browser</a>.
+This may also include tools like <a hreflang="en" href="https://en.wikipedia.org/wiki/Speech_synthesis">text to speech</a>, which is <a hreflang="en" href="https://www.microsoft.com/en-us/edge/features/read-aloud?form=MA13FJ">included in Edge</a>.
 This can be useful for a range of users, but especially for those that do not have their own assistive technology available in that environment.
 These widgets can be helpful for users who are not actively using assistive technology or already maximizing their browser's built-in accessibility features.

 If used, it is important that these tools do not interfere with the UX including that of assistive technology users.
-For that reason, the European Disability Forum (EDF) published a report clearly stating that [Accessibility overlays don't guarantee compliance with European legislation](https://www.edf-feph.org/accessibility-overlays-dont-guarantee-compliance-with-european-legislation):
+For that reason, the European Disability Forum (EDF) published a report clearly stating that <a hreflang="en" href="https://www.edf-feph.org/accessibility-overlays-dont-guarantee-compliance-with-european-legislation">Accessibility overlays don't guarantee compliance with European legislation</a>:

 "Users of assistive technology already have their devices and browsers configured to their preferred settings.
 The overlay technology can interfere with the user's assistive technology and override user settings, forcing people to use the overlay instead.
 This makes the website less accessible to some user groups and may prevent access to content."